 Seal with Top Coat.
 After you’re done painting, you definitely want to seal the bar stools so they can withstand heavy use.

 Are you as shocked as I am?
-These wooden bar stools were straight out the 90’s when we got them with the orange color finish.
+These wooden bar stools were straight out of the 90s when we got them with the orange color finish.

 After a chalk paint makeover, they have that farmhouse style that I was really aiming for.